-- or the following cultural area

 - 1) Western Cultures (W)

 - 2) Non-Western Cultures (NW)

 - 3) Culture and Identity (CI)

 All undergraduate courses other than Writing 2, 3, and 5 and language courses used to fulfill the foreign language requirement may potentially satisfy a Distributive Requirement.
 Such a course may also satisfy one of the World Culture Requirements.
 For example, a course in 19th-century British fiction might satisfy both the literature requirement under the Distributive category and the western cultures requirement under World Culture.